-5.1 The quota of studies for recognition in the framework of the exchange program in Bachelor's studies is at a minimum scope of 10 credits with a passing grade and a maximum scope of up to 17% of the scope of studies for the degree, which is about 20 credits in the theoretical faculties and about 25 credits in the experimental faculties.
+5.1 The quota of studies for recognition in the framework of a semester exchange program in Bachelor's studies is at a minimum scope of 10 credits with a passing grade and a maximum scope of up to 17% of the scope of studies for the degree, which is about 20 credits in the theoretical faculties and about 25 credits in the experimental faculties.
+For a year's exchange program the faculty may recognize up to 33% of the scope of degree studies, which is about 40 credits in the theoretical faculties and about 50 credits in the experimental faculties.
 In Master's studies the minimum scope depends on the type of coursework schedule abroad (studied courses as opposed to traveling abroad to the laboratory of a researcher or to carry out research in a library).
 The maximum scope is 10 credits with a passing grade.